 - Choose "WORLD CAMPUS" as the campus

 Beginning with the spring 2017 semester, enrollment in this program's courses will be limited to degree-seeking students (including provisionally admitted degree-seeking students).
-Requests to enroll in mechanical engineering courses from nondegree students will be evaluated on a case-by-case basis.
-Enrollment requests should be sent to the MNE Graduate Programs Office at email@example.com.
+Requests to enroll in Mechanical Engineering courses from nondegree students will be evaluated on a case-by-case basis.
+Enrollment requests should be sent to the Department of Mechanical Engineering at [email protected].